TEI-examples/tei-examples/README.md

 tei-examples
 ============

 Examples of TEI documents dealing with different use-cases.
+There is a [catalog](https://github.com/TEI-examples/tei-examples/wiki) in the wiki.
+Contributions welcome.

 Licensing Guidelines
 --------------------